This Glass House sits on the rugged slopes of an extinct Mexican volcano

 Ashoka worked with the San Miguel de Allende interior design firm Namuh to accent the interiors of the open-concept house.
 Founded in 2014, Namuh Studio creates furniture and accessories inspired by cultural diversity, a respect for nature and the human environment.

-Curious to know more about glass facades?
-18 mirrored timber cabins form a mountainside hotel.
+[ Read also 18 mirrored timber cabins form a mountainside hotel ]

 Materials & Techniques – Bird-Friendly Glass and Polished Concrete